KKLA-FM: KKLA-FM (1985–present)

 KKLA-FM operates on a license separate from that of the former KHOF, first issued in October 1985 to Salem Communications subsidiary New Inspiration Broadcasting with the call sign KKLA.
-At that time, the station launched with a contemporary Christian music (CCM) format part of the day and Christian talk and teaching the rest of the day.
+At that time, the station launched a contemporary Christian music (CCM) format for part of the day and Christian talk and teaching for the rest of the day.
 By 1987, the majority of KKLA's programming consisted of the latter.
 The station eliminated Christian music by 1990; this void was filled by KFSG (96.3 FM) which began airing a CCM format for most of its broadcast day.

 In 1995, the station's call letters changed to KKLA-FM.
 This was done to accommodate sister station KLFE (1240 AM) in San Bernardino, which changed its callsign to KKLA and simulcast KKLA-FM until 1999.

 During part of the day Monday through Saturday, KKLA-FM broadcasts local Christian call-in talk shows that discuss a mix of religious and conservative political issues.
 At all other times and all day Sunday, the station airs ministries and teaching programs from speakers such as J. Vernon McGee, John F. MacArthur, and Hank Hanegraaff.

-KKLA-FM claims to be the most-listened-to Christian talk radio station in the United States.
+KKLA-FM claims to be the most-listened-to-Christian talk radio station in the United States.